 You never seem to grow closer

 In the beginning of the relationship, they openly share vulnerabilities or say how much they enjoy spending time together.
 But things never get serious.

 It’s tempting to try to make things work with someone who seems distant.
 You might believe they just need to find the right person.
 If you can reach them when no one else can, your relationship has the potential to last, right?
 You just have to try a little harder.

-This is how emotional unavailability can trap you.
+But that’s how emotional unavailability can trap you.

 Unless they do some work themselves, you’ll continue investing energy into the relationship with the goal of someday getting closer.
 Meanwhile, they’ll keep avoiding reciprocation, so you’ll drain yourself until you’re too emotionally exhausted to continue.

 They reflect your feelings instead of offering their own

 Pay attention to how someone responds when you share emotions.